New York State Route 22: Kensico Reservoir to Brewster

 The railroad's Purdy's station is a short distance west of the next junction, NY 116.
 At another traffic light 400 ft to the north, NY 116 goes east to Titicus Reservoir at the northern intersection, the highway crosses under I-684, remaining between it and the railroad tracks.
 Just past the Interstate, NY 22 turns west onto Hardscrabble Road, which soon turns north again to follow the tracks to the next station, North Salem's hamlet of Croton Falls.
 Just north of the hamlet, NY 22 crosses under the tracks, and is joined by US 202.
 Immediately afterward, the road crosses back under the railroad again and enters Putnam County, following the Croton River north past the spillway of East Branch Reservoir.

 After paralleling the reservoir for almost 2 mi, a third route, US 6, joins the concurrency just east of the village of Brewster, forming the only three-route overlap along NY 22.
 The three routes cross under a high, long bridge carrying I-84, then veer east to an interchange with the north end of I-684.
 US 6 and 202 continue east for Danbury while NY 22 uses the northbound on-ramp of the I-684 roadway.
-The next thousand feet (300 m) of NY 22, along the brief extension of I-684, is the highway's only expressway section; the roadways merge and narrow to two lanes after they cross the Croton's East Branch.
+NY 22 then briefly becomes a four-lane freeway before becoming a two-lane surface road after it cross the Croton's East Branch.